Incline Chest Fly: Muscles Worked, How To Do and Form

 2. Grab and hold the handles of overhead pulleys on both sides.

-4. Bend your elbows slightly, pull your hands toward each other in wide arcs in front of you, pausing when your hands touch.
+3. Bend your elbows and pull your hands toward each other.
+Pause when your hands touch.

-It is a variation of the dumbbell fly and Press and you can say, it is a combination of dumbbell fly and incline dumbbell press.
+It is a variation of the dumbbell fly and Press, or, to be more precise, a combination of the dumbbell fly and incline dumbbell press.

-The incline dumbbell flies to press is a free weight exercise that primarily targets the upper chest and, to a lesser degree, also targets the biceps, forearms, and triceps.
+It is a free-weight exercise that primarily targets the upper chest and, to a lesser degree, also targets the biceps, forearms, and triceps.

 incline dumbbell fly